Pattern for Evolvable Service Specifications (PESS)

 Intent :

-Explanation :
+Explanation of the solution :

 Such a refinement process then requires to focus on operations of the underlying service component in order to render them wrappable to interfaces provided by other components.